praveenande84/Target-Interview/01 My Self/About My Self.md

 <details>
 <summary>Self Introduction</summary>

-#### Self Introduction
+### Self Introduction

 First of all,
 Thank you sir, for given this opportunity to introduce my self,
+##### `Bio`
 I'm Praveen Ande.

 I am from Dr. B. R. Ambedkar Konaseema district in Andhra Pradesh state, currently I am in Hyderabad.

-I completed my B.Tech in the stream of **Mechanical Engineering** from *SRINIVASA INSTITUTE OF ENGINEERING & TECHNOLOGY* Amalapuram.
+I have completed my B.Tech in the stream of **Mechanical Engineering** from *SRINIVASA INSTITUTE OF ENGINEERING & TECHNOLOGY* Amalapuram.

-Work Experience:
+##### `My Journey`
 After My Graduation, I worked at JAY ENGINEERING WORKS company in Chennai as a Quality Control Engineer & CNC Programmer.

-In this role, I handled CNC machines and Control the dimensions of machining parts by modifying the CNC programs.
+* In this role, I handled CNC machines and Control the dimensions of machining parts by modifying the CNC programs.

-I have a strong interest in learning programming languages, so I completed an Industry Ready Certification course in Full-stack Development from Nxtwave.
+I have a strong interest in learning programming languages, so I completed an Industry Ready Certification course in Full-stack Development with MERN specilization from Nxtwave.

+##### `Skills`

 During my full-stack training, I learned various technologies: